iamclint/Zeal/README.md

 map draw viewport is fixed and transparent to the mouse.
 See Interactive Mode below for more details.

-The internal map size and position can also be controlled my the `/map size` command.
+The internal map size and position can also be controlled by the `/map size` command.
 The content is drawn to fit within a rectangular viewport defined by a top left corner, a height, and a width specified as a percentage of the game window dimensions.
 The map viewport is relative to the game window and independent of the game /viewport,